kristiblhegeglu/Oving2/README.md

 def adder():
-# In Python you "import" a global variable, instead of "export"ing it when you declare it
+# In Python you import a global variable, instead of exporting it when you declare it

     	global i